githubtraining/exercise-use-secrets/.github/actions/check-secrets-action/README.md

 ## What checks does this action conduct?

-- Counts the number of secrets the repository has to ensure the leaner added a secret.
+- Counts the number of secrets the repository has to ensure the learner added a secret.
 - Attempts to perform an HTTP request using Octokit and the provided secret to validate that the secret contains a valid PAT.
 - Reports errors and failures in the actions runner of the `use-secrets.yml` workflow
 - Sends certain errors and success messages to the `grading.yml` workflow